GunnarFarneback/LocalRegistry.jl/README.md

 using LocalRegistry
 create_registry(name, repository_url, description = "My private registry")
 ```
-This prepares a registry with the given name in the the standard
+This prepares a registry with the given name in the standard
 location for registries.
 Review the result and `git push` it
 manually.
 When created in this way the registry is automatically
 activated and the next section can be skipped.